Witt Differential Operators

-This proves the theorem in the local case.
+This proves the theorem (for $r=1$) in the local case.
 To prove it for an arbitrary $X$, we note that the full faithfulness in the local case implies that

 is an isomorphism of sheaves.
 Applying global sections shows that $\widehat{\mathcal{C}}$ is fully faithful.
-But this implies, using the cocycle definition of sheaves, that the essential surjectivity can be checked locally, which is what we have just done. \end{proof} Now we have to explain what to do in the general (i.e., $r>1$) case.
+But this implies, using the cocycle definition of sheaves, that the essential surjectivity can be checked locally, which is what we have just done. \end{proof} Now we want to prove the result for $r>1$.
 Again we start by supposing that $X=\text{Spec}(A)$ and that a coordinatized lift of Frobenius is fixed.
 In this case we have the morphism $\mathcal{A}_{r}\to W(A)/p^{r}$ and the splitting

 as $\mathcal{A}_{r}$-modules (c.f. \prettyref{lem:two-filtrations}); the same holds at the level of sheaves.
 This means that for sheaf of $\mathcal{O}_{W(X)}/p^{r}$-modules $\mathcal{M}$ we can consider the $\mathcal{O}_{\mathfrak{X}_{r}}$-submodule $F^{1}(\mathcal{O}_{W(X)}/p^{r})\cdot\mathcal{M}$.
 To save space, we denote the resulting quotient $\mathcal{O}_{\mathfrak{X}_{r}}$-module by $\mathcal{M}/F^{1}$.
 If $\mathcal{M}=\widehat{\Phi}^{*}(\mathcal{N})$ then we have